liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-creating-web-content/02-designing-uniform-content.markdown

 These fields provide all you need to model any information type you would want to use as web content.
 Liferay customers have used structures to model everything from articles, to video metadata, to databases of wildlife.
 You're limited only by your imagination.
-To fire that imagination, let's look more closely at field settings.
+To fire that imagination, you'll look more closely at field settings.

 ### Editing Field Settings